Non-reciprocal spin-wave excitations in Rashba-Hubbard ferromagnets: Introduction

-Despite an intensive research in this direction~\cite{udvardi,costa,moon,santos2,cort,kostyl}, the spin-wave excitations in magnetically ordered system with Rashba SOC has been paid less or almost no attention, particularly, in the microscopic model such as the Rashba-Hubbard model.
-In such a model, the non-reciprocal behavior of the spin-wave excitations can provide important insight into the nature and strength of SOC as demonstrated through the current work.
-It is this aspect of the problem, which is the focus of the current work.
-Here, we investigate the non-reciprocal nature of spin-wave excitations in the one-orbital Rashba-Hubbard ferromagnet.
 The initial step in this direction is to look for a region in the parameter space where the ferromagnetic (FM) state may be stable.
-Most of the earlier studies exploring the phase diagram of the Rashba-Hubbard model have focused instead on the role of interplay between the SOC and on-site Coulomb interaction at half-filling~\cite{kennedy,kubo,ajain,hotta}.
+Most of the earlier studies exploring the phase diagram of the Rashba-Hubbard model have focused instead on the role of interplay between the SOC and on-site Coulomb interaction at half-filling~\cite{kennedy,kubo,ajain,ggoyal,hotta}.
 At this filling and depending on the SOC strength, a variety of phases including Weyl semimetal without N\'{e}el order, Weyl semimetal with N\'{e}el order, normal N\'{e}el order, spiral order, vortex states, etc. have been proposed to exist~\cite{ajain,kubo,sebas}.
 On the other hand, only a few studies have examined the phase diagram away from half filling~\cite{sudhakar,greco}.
-These investigations explored the existence and stability of FM state as a function of band filling, strength of on-site Coulomb interaction, and strength of SOC paramter.
+These investigations explored the existence and stability of FM state as a function of band filling, strength of on-site Coulomb interaction, and strength of SOC parameter.
 For instance, one work provides the range of these parameters based on the study of static spin susceptibility~\cite{greco}.
 We choose various parameters accordingly to study the spin-wave excitations.

 This paper is organized as follows.
 Section II describes the one-orbital Rashba-Hubbard model, mean-field decoupling of the on-site Coulomb interaction term, and the self-consistent scheme to obtain the ferromagnetic state.
 The method of obtaining the spin-wave excitation in the ferromagnetic state is also explained in this section.
 The results are presented in section III.
 Section IV concludes the manuscript with a brief discussion.